tomlewis90/thomas-lewis-portfolio/README.md

 First full portfolio website.

-Coded in Visual Studio Code by Thomas Lewis.
+Coded in Visual Studio Code.
 Built with HTML and CSS, deployed with Netlify
 All text is set in the Inter typeface.